Brooks Lodge Review and Katmai Bear Viewing Guide

 How long does it take to get to get to Brooks Lodge?

-The Katmai Water Taxi takes about 45 minutes from King Salmon.
+The Katmai Water Taxi takes about 45 minutes to an hour from King Salmon.
 Floatplane flights from King Salmon take about 20 minutes.

 Can I do Laundry at Brooks Lodge?